LiskHQ/lisk-docs/docs/building-on-lisk/token-development/deploy-erc-20.md

 The above contract has already been verified, so you should be able to view your version on a block explorer already.
 For the remainder of this guide, we'll walk through how to verify your contract with Remix on the Lisk Sepolia Testnet.

-You can apply the same steps for verifying a contract on Lisk Mainnet, in case you deployed it there in the previous step, just use https://blockscout.lisk.com instead of https://sepolia-blockscout.lisk.com in step 2.
+You can apply the same steps for verifying a contract on Lisk Mainnet in case you deployed it there in the previous step, just use https://blockscout.lisk.com instead of https://sepolia-blockscout.lisk.com in step 2.

-  - In Remix, rightlick on the contract you wish to verify and select `Flatten`.
+1. In Remix, right-click on the contract you wish to verify and select `Flatten`.
-  This will create a new file `MyNFT_flattened.sol`.
+  This will create a new file `MyToken_flattened.sol`.
-  - Now, switch to your [newly deployed contract](https://sepolia-blockscout.lisk.com/address/0x73e7a94dD5760d862F6FD9f8ea5D4245Bb143446) on https://sepolia-blockscout.lisk.com/
+2. Now, switch to your [newly deployed contract](https://sepolia-blockscout.lisk.com/address/0x6e8fF2E042c1637a2Da9563763c62362a3bbD712) on https://sepolia-blockscout.lisk.com/
-  - Go to the contract tab and click on the blue `Verify and Publish` button.
+3. Go to the contract tab and click on the blue `Verify and Publish` button.
     - (Optional) Set a license for your contract.
     - Choose `Solidity (Single file)` as the verification method.
     - Choose the fitting compiler version for your contract.
     - Disable code optimization.
     - Copy the flattened source code from Remix and paste it into the `Enter the Solidity Contract Code` field.
-  - Check that all info is correct and click the `Verify and Publish` button, to verify your contract.
+4. Check that all info is correct and click the `Verify and Publish` button, to verify your contract.

   Once verified, the code tab will include the ✅ icon, and the source code will be viewable.